enigmango/tylerwengerddotcom/content/tzatziki.md

 ## Ingredients

-* 1 1/4 lbs pork loin, cut into 3-by-1/2-inch strips
+* 1 1/4 lbs pork loin
-* 1 large onion, cut into half-inch wedges
+* 1 large onion,
 * 1/4 cup plus 2 TBL extra-virgin olive oil
-* 3 lemons, juiced (optional: 1 lemon cut to wedges for garnish)
+* 3 lemons, plus any extras for garnish
 * 2TSP dried oregano
-* 3 garlic cloves, divided and mashed to a paste
+* 3 garlic cloves (or equivalent paste)
 * Kosher salt and freshly ground pepper
 * 1 cup Greek whole-milk yogurt
-* 1/2 English/Seedless cucumber, seeded and finely diced
+* 1/2 English/Seedless cucumber
-* 2TBL mint, chopped
+* 2TBL mint
 * Warm pita, for serving

+## Slicing and dicing

+1. Cut the pork loin into half-inch strips, about 3 inches long.
+2. Cut the onion into half-inch wedges.
+3. Juice the lemons (and cut wedges for garnish if extra)
+4. Mash the garlic cloves into a paste (divide into 2/3 and 1/3)
+5. Seed and finely dice cucumber
+  * You can do this later (while things marinate)
+6. Chop the mint
+  * You can do this later (while things marinate)

-## Preparation
+## Let's go

 1. In a medium bowl, toss the following:
   * Pork strips